irtazaahmedqureshigroupdocs/GroupDocs.Annotation-for-.NET/README.md

 This package contains [Examples](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET/tree/master/Examples) and  [Showcases](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET/tree/master/Showcases) for [GroupDocs.Annotation for .NET](http://groupdocs.com/dot-net/document-Annotation-library) that will help you in understanding the API's working and writing your own applications.

-GroupDocs.Annotation for .NET is a .NET API which provides the technology to create powerful document Annotation component that allows you to display over 50 document formats in your .NET applications.
-The Annotation can both rasterize documents and convert them to SVG+HTML+CSS, delivering true-text high-fidelity rendering.
-Supported file formats include: Microsoft Office, Visio, Project, and Outlook documents, PDFs, AutoCAD, image files (TIFF, JPG, BMP, GIF, TIFF, etc.) and more.
+GroupDocs.Annotation for .NET allows developers to seamlessly enhance their .NET apps with the capability to display and annotate 50+ types of documents and images.
+The GroupDocs.Annotation features included wide range support for PDF, Office & Image Files.

 <p align="center">